LLNL/Abmarl/docs/src/tutorials/predator_prey.rst

 The PredatorPrey Simulation
 ```````````````````````````
 The PredatorPrey Simulation needs much detailed explanation, which we believe will
 distract from this tutorial.
-Suffice it to say that we have created an environment
+Suffice it to say that we have created a simulation
-that captures our desired features.
+that works with the above agents and captures our desired features.
+This simulation
+can be found in full `in our repo <https://github.com/LLNL/Admiral/blob/main/admiral/envs/predator_prey/predator_prey.py>`_.

 Training the Predator Prey Simulation
 -------------------------------------